NervanaSystems/ngraph/doc/sphinx/source/backends/index.rst

 ------------------

 In the nGraph Compiler stack, what we call a *backend* is responsible for function execution and value allocation.
-A  backend can be used to :doc:`carry out computations<../core/constructing-graphs/execute>` from a framework on a CPU, GPU; or it can be used with an *Interpreter* mode, which is primarily intended for testing, to analyze a program, or to help a framework developer customize targeted solutions.
+A backend can be used to :doc:`carry out computations<../core/constructing-graphs/execute>` from a framework on a CPU, GPU, or ASIC; it can also be used with an *Interpreter* mode, which is primarily intended for testing, to analyze a program, or to help a framework developer customize targeted solutions.

-Experimental APIs to support current and future nGraph Backends are also available; see, for example, the section on PlaidML in the :doc:`buildlb`.
+nGraph also provides a way to use the advanced tensor compiler PlaidML as a backend; you can learn more about this backend and how to build it from source in our documentation: :ref:`ngraph_plaidml_backend`.

 .. csv-table::
    :header: "Backend", "Current nGraph support", "Future nGraph support"